 You can prevent Teardrop attack or Denial-of-Service attacks in general, by following the instructions given below.

 - Use caching servers: Caching servers are useful mitigation tools.
-In the event of an attack, these servers can provide the static contents so that the website can still run.
+In the event of an attack, these servers can provide static content so that the website can still run.

 - DNS routing: In this method, the incoming HTTP/S requests are transferred to another server.
-After that, the server forwards legitimate data packets while discards the illegitimate ones.
+After that, the server forwards legitimate data packets while discarding the illegitimate ones.

 Also Read: What is a Credential-based cyberattack?